-RESEARCH DATA ALLIANCE Institutional Repository A repository affiliated with a specific institution.
-Interoperability The ability of data or tools from non-cooperating resources to integrate or work together with minimal effort (Wilkinson et al., 2016).
-Intervention/ treatment A process or action that is the focus of a clinical study.
-Interventions include drugs, medical devices, procedures, vaccines, and other products that are either investigational or already available.
-Interventions can also include non-invasive approaches, such as education or modifying diet and exercise (ClinicalTrials.gov).
-Interventional Study (Clinical Trial) A type of clinical study in which participants are assigned to groups that receive one or more intervention/treatment (or no intervention) so that researchers can evaluate the effects of the interventions on biomedical or health-related outcomes.
+Term Definition Synonym reim either investigational or already available.
+Interventions can also include noninvasive approaches, such as education or modifying diet and exercise (ClinicalTrials.gov). Зунонуш Interventional Study (Clinical Trial) A type of clinical study in which participants are assigned to groups that receive one or more intervention/treatment (or no intervention) so that researchers can evaluate the effects of the interventions on biomedical or health-related outcomes.
 The assignments are determined by the study's protocol.
 Participants may receive diagnostic, therapeutic, or other types of interventions (ClinicalTrials.gov).
 Legal Interoperability Occurs among two or more datasets when: the legal use conditions are clearly and readily determinable for each of the datasets, typically through automated means; the legal use conditions imposed on each dataset allow creation and use of combined or derivative products; and users may legally access and use each dataset without seeking authorisation from data rights holders on a case-by-case basis, assuming that the accumulated conditions of use for each and all of the datasets are met (RDA-CODATA, 2016).
 Licence An official document that gives permission to own, do, or use a piece of intellectual property such as a process, product, data, or software.
 Commonly used licences for open access works include Creative Commons licences.
 (CASRAI).
 Lipidomics The study of the structure and function of the complete set of lipids (the lipidome) produced in a given cell or organism as well as their interactions with other lipids, proteins and metabolites.
 (Nature).
 Memorandum of Understanding (MOU) A nonbinding written document that states the responsibilities of each party to an agreement, before the official contract is drafted (LegalDictionary.com).
 Metabolomics The large-scale study of small molecules, commonly known as metabolites, within cells, biofluids, tissues or organisms.
 Collectively, these small molecules and their interactions within a biological system are known as the metabolome (European Bioinformatics Institute).
 Metadata Literally, "data about data"; data that defines and describes the characteristics of other data, used to improve both business and technical understanding of data and data-related processes (CASRAI).
-Metadata Schema A labelling, tagging or coding system used for recording cataloguing information or structuring descriptive records.
+Metadata Schema A labeling, tagging or coding system used for recording cataloging information or structuring descriptive records.
 A metadata schema establishes and defines data elements and the rules governing the use of data elements to describe a resource (Zhang & Gourley, 2008).
-Metadata Semantics Encompasses controlled vocabularies, taxonomies, thesauri or ontologies and add an interpretive/translational layer (beyond any that might be provided by the syntax), and enable complex hierarchical grouping and querying of the data (FAIRsharing).
-Metadata Standard Metadata schemas adopted by national or international communities, establishing a common way of structuring and understanding data, including principles and
+Metadata Element Set Metadata Semantics Encompasses controlled vocabularies, taxonomies, thesauri or ontologies and add an interpretive/translational layer (beyond any that might be provided by the syntax), and enable complex hierarchical grouping and querying of the data (FAIRsharing).
+Metadata Standard A standard is an agreed way of doing something.
+A standard provides the requirements, specifications, guidelines or characteristics that can be used for the description, interoperability, citation, sharing, publication, or